bentoml/bentoctl/docs/core-concepts.md

 ## Operators

-Operators are plugins that interact with the external services, typically a cloud service.
-It abstracts the specific implementation details of the external service and provides a unified interface for bentoctl.
-The operator provides 3 core actions that are:
+Operators are plugins that interact with cloud services, such as AWS Lambda and SageMaker.
+It abstracts the specific implementation details of the cloud service and provides a unified interface for bentoctl.
+The operator provides 3 core functionality:

 1. Create a deployable image or artifact based on the cloud service's requirements.
 2. Manage the registries provided by the cloud service.